NVukobrat/GANs-Face-Generation/README.md

 # Summary
+Creating face images using Generative Adversarial Networks (GANs).

+This project uses GANs models to produce new face images.
+It works by trying to mimic real-world images of faces.
+More details about GANs are provided in the overview.

+Also, bellow is specified OS and Hardware elements used during this project R&D, explanation of the dataset and gotten results.
+Further more, the following result section consists of generator image samples and training results.
+Those consist of generator accuracy graphics, detailed histograms, loss during epochs, detailed distribution and execution performance.
+These are intended to give more intuition on how GANs tries to solve the given problem and to get better intuition about what happening during the training process.

 ## GANs overview
 Generative Adversarial Networks (GANs) belongs to the generative models.
 That means they are able to generate artificial content base on the arbitrary input.